OJB-Quantum/Critical-Questions/README.md

 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OJB-Quantum/Effective-Google-Search-Tips/main)

 A list of terms that can generally be asked or entered into a browser search bar and return useful and critical information in various formats.
-(I compiled this list over a number of years through trial and error and thinking of ways to identify loopholes in reality).
+(I compiled this list over a number of years through trial and error and thinking of ways to identify loopholes in reality to some extent).
 This can be used to inspire a way to ask critical questions in general as well, towards the goal of comprehensive understanding and idea generation.
 Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.

 http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
 Therefore, the list I created below can be viewed as supplementary.